Dave Boy Green: Later career

 After his loss to Leonard, Green returned to the ring on 14 November 1980, against American Mario Mendez, stopping him in the second round.
 Green's final bout, on 3 November 1981, was at the Royal Albert Hall against Reg Ford a New York-based Guyanese who was a one time sparring partner to Thomas Hearns.
 Andy Smith retired Green in the fifth round with cuts and a closing left eye.

 After boxing

-Green appeared in the BBC Series Superstars where he competed in the multi discipline event against other sports stars.
+Green appeared in the BBC series Superstars where he competed in the multi discipline event against other sports stars.

-Currently Green is Chairman of Renoak Limited in Chatteris, a company he founded with Bob Emerson.
-Dave takes part in charity golf events.
+Green is Chairman of Renoak Limited in Chatteris, a company he founded with Bob Emerson.
+Green takes part in charity golf events.
 His success can be summed up by Sugar Ray Leonard, "Dave was a brave fighting man who never gave less than one hundred per cent whenever he put the gloves on.
 He is a warm human being who does tremendous work for charity, and I'm thrilled he has made such a success in business".

 Green married Kay Curson on 26 October 1974.
 They have a son and twin daughters.
 In 2012, Green was awarded an MBE for services to Boxing and Charity in the Cambridgeshire area.